tier4/caret_doc/docs/visualization/trouble_shooting.md

     For more information about settings, see the [trace filtering](../recording/trace_filtering.md).

-## TraceResultAanalyzeError: Failed to find Error
+## TraceResultAnalyzeError: Failed to find Error

 This is an error that occurs when the information in the architecture file is not found in the trace results.
 It refers to a mismatch between the architecture file and the trace results.